dhilab-fi/branco/README.md

 For any issue, you can write an email to manuele.veggi@uniroma1.it.

 ## Publication
+- M. Veggi, I. Cerato, «The Brancacci Chapel from the Quattrocento to the semantic web: An ontology-assisted case study of cultural data management and site reconstruction», <i>Digital Applications in Archaeology and Cultural Heritage</i>, 37, 2025, DOI: [10.1016/j.daach.2025.e00409](https://doi.org/10.1016/j.daach.2025.e00409)

 - M. Veggi, I. Cerato, «Stratigraphic Units beyond Archaeological Contexts.
 A Proposal to Enhance Knowledge Management of Heterogeneous Data of Cultural Heritage Sites» in M. Corsini, D. Ferdani, A. Kuijper, H. Kutlu (eds.), GCH2024 - Eurographics Workshop on Graphics and Cultural Heritage 2024, 2024, DOI: [10.2312/gch.20241263](https://diglib.eg.org/items/a7265440-9482-4174-b97e-1d49ced06814)

 - M. Veggi, I. Cerato, «Brancacci Chapel Ontology», slides of the presentation the Extended Matrix Community, 17th Oct.
 2024, DOI: [10.5281/zenodo.13946394](https://zenodo.org/records/13946394).